pjuren/TinyTest/README.md

                                         exception type EXCEPTION to be throw (in which case the test passes, otherwise it fails).
 Note that the call to FUNC can include parameters -- it will be evaluated after macro expansion, not before.
-For example, if if exceptionThrower throws a SampleException when called with the arguments 5 and 6, the following code will pass:
+For example, if exceptionThrower throws a SampleException when called with the arguments 5 and 6, the following code will pass:
 EXPECT_THROWS(SampleException, exceptionThrower(5,6));

 How do I use TinyTest?